The solvability of consensus in iterated models extended with safe-consensus: Basic definitions

 \subsection{Events and round schedules}

-The occurrences that can take place in a system are modeled as \emph{events}.
-An \emph{event} in the system is performed by a single process $p_i\in \Pi$, which applies only one of the following actions: a write (\eventfont{W}) or read (\eventfont{R}) operation on the shared memory or an invocation to a shared object (\eventfont{S}).
+An \emph{event} in the system is performed by a single process $p_i\in \Pi$, which applies only one of the following actions: a write (update) operation, denoted by \eventfont{W} or a read (scan) operation, denoted by \eventfont{R}, on the shared memory or an invocation to a shared object (\eventfont{S}).
 Any of these operations may be preceded/followed by some local computation, formally a change of the process to its next local state.
 We will need to consider events performed \emph{concurrently} by the processes.
 If \eventfont{E} is any event and $p_{i_1},\ldots, p_{i_k}\in \Pi$ are processes, then we denote the fact that $p_{i_1},\ldots, p_{i_k}$ execute concurrently the event \eventfont{E} by $\event{E}{X}$, where $X=\{i_1,\ldots, i_k\}$.

 We fix once and for all some notation.
-Let $\overline{n}=\{1,\ldots,n\}$, when convenient, we will denote $\event{E}{X}$ by $\event{E}{i_1,\ldots, i_k}$ and if $i\in \overline{n}$ is a process id, then $\event{E}{\overline{n}-\{ i\}}$ is written simply as $\event{E}{\overline{n}-i}$.
+Let $\overline{n}=\{1,\ldots,n\}$, when convenient, we will denote $\event{E}{X}$ by $\event{E}{i_1, \ldots, i_k}$ and if $i\in \overline{n}$ is a process id, then $\event{E}{\overline{n}-\{ i\}}$ is written simply as $\event{E}{\overline{n}-i}$.

 A \emph{round schedule} $\pi$ is a finite sequence of events of the form

 that encodes the way in which the processes with ids in the set $\bigcup_{j=1}^r X_j$ perform the events ${\sf E}_1,\ldots,{\sf E}_r$.
 For example, the round schedule given by